DevilMortar/FakeFlix/README.md

 - **Login** page (/login) : allows the user to log in to his FakeFlix profile
 - **Movie details** page (/media/{id}) : displays some information about a movie

-Notes : All the pages, all the CSS and all the services have been written by me, without using any external library or template.
+✍️ Notes : All the pages, all the CSS and all the services have been written by me, without using any external library or template.

 ### Data Service

 The data service is a service that allows you to get the data from the API Open Movie Database.
 It is used each time you need to get movies or series data.
 It allows to search a media by name, to get the details of a media by its ID and to get similar movies or series by the name of a media.

+⚠️ With the API used, you can only search by title, not by ID.
+⚠️ With the free API key, you can only make 1000 requests per day.

 ### User Service